 3. Make money online while you shop

-Ebates and ibotta are online companies that reward you for shopping like you normally would online.
+Rakuten, formerly known as Ebates, and ibotta are online companies that reward you for shopping like you normally would online.
 You either download an app or shop at your favorite stores through these websites.
-Because eBates and ibotta earn a commission when you shop through them, they give you a little kickback as a thank you.
+Because Rakuten and ibotta earn a commission when you shop through them, they give you a little kickback as a thank you.

 4. Watch videos